sibaprasad12/Android/readMe/AndroidServices.md

 - You can bind intent service same as we have done for normal service

 ## Changes Background services in Oreo
-- IN Oreo and later os, android not allow services to run in the background for longer time
+- In Oreo and later os, android not allow services to run in the background for longer time
 - System kills the services automatically after 2 minutes you put the application in background
 - Once you put your application in foreground the service start running again
 - To solve this issue, we can use any one of these